allanmboyd/spidertest/README.md

 TODO
 ----

+- Support multiple start urls
+- Allow spidering to be restricted from test definitions
 - Expose more options
 - Allow tests to be selected based on response header values
 - Better support JSON and XML responses (e.g. like finding URLs in these docs and using them)